litian96/FedProx/README.md

 Note that if you would like to use FedProx as a baseline and run our code:

-* If you are using different datasets, then at least the learning rates and the mu parameter needs to be tuned based on your metric.
+* If you are using different datasets, then at least the learning rates and the mu parameter need to be tuned based on your metric.
 You might want to tune mu from {0.001, 0.01, 0.1, 0.5, 1}.
-There are no default mu that works for all scenarios.
+There are no default mu values that would work for all settings.

 * If you are using the same datasets as those used here, then need to use the same learning rates and mu reported in our [paper](https://arxiv.org/abs/1812.06127).